atmospheric-water-vapor-modelling/AITDModel/README.md

 # AITDModel
 Augmented Iterative Tropospheric  Decomposition Model

-Contact: xiangyang.song@polimi.it

-This software is implemented in MATLAB R2022a.
+This software is implemented in MATLAB R2022a for high-resolution atmospheric water vapor generation.

+Two experiments and validations have been done in Italy and Sweden.
+See the details from the paper <<Augmented Iterative Tropospheric Decomposition Strategy for GNSS-based Atmospheric Water Vapor Map Generation>> later......

-See the app.m file firstly, please.
+To use this software, see the 'app.m' file firstly, please.

+If you have any questions, contact with xiangyang.song@polimi.it please.